Cold email mistakes to avoid if you wanna get more replies

 • CTA is asking for a quick chat rather than asking for a free download or purchase

-• shows genuine interest to get to know the person they're talking to
+• shows genuine interest in getting to know the person they’re talking to

 • they mentioned common ground with the prospect as it can reveal potential topics for the meeting